-Human beings are wired to fear failing and the unknown.
+Human beings are wired to fear failure and the unknown.
 We may be scared to start a new business because we don’t know how to tackle such a large project.
 We also are often scared of attempting a goal and failing because we believe that failure means we are worthless.

 People who procrastinate tend to have more stress and health problems.
 Another problem with procrastination is that the larger and more complex the project is, the more time is needed to complete it.
 For people that wait too long to begin the task, the quality of the final product may not be as good as it could have been.

 Although procrastination is generally seen as negative and harmful, there are some upsides.
 Some people produce their best quality work under the stress of waiting until the last minute.
 A certain level of stress is beneficial for performance.

 Depending on how you use the rest of your time, procrastination can force you to be more time efficient and productive out of necessity.

-How To Overcome Procrastination
+How To Overcome Procrastination in College

 1. Focus on your why

 It is important to have a clear “why” and to keep this in the forefront of your mind.
 This will help mitigate the effect of delay discounting and opportunity cost.

 Secondly, you can use this technique as a “rehearsal” for a difficult task or complex plan.
 You can do this by imagining yourself going through each step, focusing on what you will do, how things will look, and any problems that may come up.

-In order to do this, imagine a peaceful place, such as a forest or a beach, and create in this image soothing sensations, like the warmth of the sun, a cool breeze, and the smell of the ocean.
+In order to do this, imagine a peaceful place, such as a forest or a beach in Miami, and create in this image soothing sensations, like the warmth of the sun, a cool breeze, and the smell of the ocean.